Guide to Hillsborough County RIDR Program

 - Comments Off on Guide to Hillsborough County RIDR Program

-With the ever-increasing rates for drunk drivers in Hillsborough County and consistently being ranked near the worst in Florida for DUI crashes, the appointed 2016 State Attorney General decided to set some new guidelines with the RIDR program being introduced into Florida courts in 2018 after Andrew Warren took office.
+With the ever-increasing rates for drunk drivers in Hillsborough County and consistently being ranked near the worst in Florida for DUI crashes, the Hillsborough County State Attorney decided to take a different approach.
+Andrew Warren introduced the RIDR program in 2018 and it may be of great benefit for you if you qualify.

 What is the RIDR Program?

-The RIDR Program is a Florida diversion program for “Reducing Impaired Driving Recidivism,” which aims to resolve DUI charges as the lesser charge of Reckless Driving, if several conditions are met.
+The RIDR Program is a Florida diversion program for “Reducing Impaired Driving Recidivism”.
+It aims to resolve DUI charges as the lesser charge of Reckless Driving, if several conditions are met.
 The RIDR program was enacted in Hillsborough County as of March 1st, 2018, not long after Andrew Warren was elected as the new State Attorney in the Thirteenth Judicial Circuit in Hillsborough County.
-Mr. Warren’s goal was to minimize the overwhelming statistics and frequency of drunk or impaired driving in the Southwest Florida region.
+Mr. Warren’s goal was to minimize the overwhelming statistics and frequency of drunk or impaired driving in Hillsborough County.

-This Florida diversion program works to provide enhanced sanctions for first-time DUI offenders.
+This Florida diversion program works by imposing enhanced sanctions for first-time DUI offenders in exchange for reducing the charge and avoiding a conviction.
 Generally, you will be sentenced to many of the penalties that DUI sentences carry.
 However, by proactively engaging in the process you can avoid a DUI conviction.

 Benefits of the RIDR Program